TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 895,766 videos
+* Total videos: 897,846 videos
-* Total videos found that match keywords: 55,651 videos
+* Total videos found that match keywords: 55,718 videos
-  * Total unprocessed videos: 9,682 videos
+  * Total unprocessed videos: 9,748 videos
-* Total videos found that are processed and marked: 36 videos
+* Total videos found that are processed and marked: 37 videos
   * Non-Giftcard Robux Giveaways: 34 videos
+  * Information Collection: 2 videos
   * Phishing: 1 video
-  * Information Collection: 1 video

 ### No Videos Found
 The following channels had nothing appear with manual searching.
 Videos may exist, but were not found.